Stationary cocycles for the corner growth model: Introduction

 A related recent result is Krishnan's \cite[Theorem 1.5]{Kri-13-} variational formula for the time constant of first passage bond percolation.
 His formula is analogous to our \eqref{eq:g:K-var}.

 Under some moment assumptions on the weights, the corner growth model is expected to lie in the Kardar-Parisi-Zhang (KPZ) universality class.
 (For a review of KPZ universality see \cite{Cor-12}.)
 The fluctuations of $\Gpp_{0, \fl{n\xi}}$ are expected to have order of magnitude $n^{1/3}$ and limit distributions from random matrix theory.
-When the weights have exponential or geometric distribution the model is exactly solvable.
-In these cases the cocycles mentioned above have explicit product form distributions and last-passage values can be described with the Robinson-Schensted-Knuth correspondence and determinantal point processes.
-These techniques allow the derivation of exact fluctuation exponents and limit distributions \cite{Bal-Cat-Sep-06,Joh-00,Joh-06}.
+When the weights have exponential or geometric distribution the model is exactly solvable, and it is possible to derive exact fluctuation exponents and limit distributions \cite{Bal-Cat-Sep-06,Joh-00,Joh-06}.
+In these cases the cocycles mentioned above have explicit product form distributions.
 The present paper can be seen as an attempt to begin development of techniques for studying the corner growth model beyond the exactly solvable cases.

 On Busemann functions and geodesics, past milestones are the first-passage percolation results of Newman et al.\ summarized in \cite{New-95}, the applications of his techniques to the exactly solvable exponential corner growth model by Ferrari and Pimentel \cite{Fer-Pim-05}, and the recent improvements to \cite{New-95} by Damron and Hanson \cite{Dam-Han-14}.
 Coupier \cite{Cou-11} further sharpened the results for the exponential corner growth model.
 Stationary cocycles have not been developed for first-passage percolation. \cite{New-95} utilized a global curvature assumption to derive properties of geodesics, and then the existence of Busemann functions. \cite{Dam-Han-14} began with a weak limit of Busemann functions from which properties of geodesics follow.